CodingWonders/DISMTools/CONTRIBUTING.md

 ## Conclusion

 If you follow all these steps and rules, you'll achieve good pull requests, so go on and make your changes!

+## Installer language files

+Edit installer translations in `Installer\Languages`.
+Do not edit `Installer\Compiler\Default.isl` for DISMTools text.
+That file belongs to the bundled Inno Setup compiler runtime.

+## Application language files

+Application translations are edited in the root `language` folder.
+The application discovers available languages by reading all `*.ini` files in that folder.

+When adding a new language, copy an existing INI file and update `[LanguageFileInformation]` with `LanguageCode` and `LanguageName`.
+The file name can be chosen freely because the application identifies the language from the metadata inside the file.
+The application and every utility must keep using the shared `Utilities\Language\LocalizationService.vb` source file.
+Do not create project specific copies of the localization service.
+Keep utility interface sections scoped to the utility, for example `DynaViewer.Designer.Main` or `Updater.Designer.Main`.
+Do not place unrelated utility windows in the main application section `Designer.Main`.

+Keep section names and key names in English.
+Translate only the values after `=`.

+PE Helper localization is exported into a generated Windows installation ISO as one minimal INI for the selected `LanguageCode`.
+Keep `Helpers\extps1\PE_Helper\PE_Helper.ps1` in sync with the actual localization calls in `PEHelperMainMenu`.
+The localization validator checks this automatically.
+Do not copy a complete application language file into the ISO.
+HotInstall uses its own language files and must not reuse the application INI files.